 Loops form easily because people get used to thinking certain ways, doing certain things.
 Everyone says they’re looking for “competitive difference” – but then, in the race to ‘make it’, they copy each other’s ideas, they mimic each other’s thinking, they catch up with each other’s formulas, they pile onto the latest social fad alongside everyone else.

+We get wedded to loops.
+So wedded, we defend them – even to ourselves.
 Brands talk themselves into believing that the best way to make their loop more competitive is to leave it as is but to make it go faster – to outpace the other loops.
 They bind conformity into their language.
 They do more of the same, more quickly, and congratulate themselves on their productivity.

 Loops also restrict how organisations react.
 In extreme cases, they are the business equivalent of a panic attack.
 They drive businesses to focus on what they think they know to get out of situations they don’t understand or haven’t recognised.
 They lead to impulsive answers based on the need to do something, anything, but no-one’s quite sure why.
 Loops hold brands back.
 When you’re caught in a loop, you can’t move forward.